timheuer/log-tester/README.md

 - Provides sample commands to write messages to each channel and observe their behavior in the VS Code UI.

+## Issue Reporter Functionality

+### Reporting Issues with Log Output

+This extension provides a command to help you report issues directly to the extension author.
+When you run the `Report Issue` command, the extension automatically collects the latest log output from the LogOutputChannel and includes it in the issue report form.
+This makes it easier to provide relevant diagnostic information when submitting a bug or feedback.

+**How to use:**

+- Open the Command Palette (`Ctrl+Shift+P`)
+- Run `Log Tester: Report Issue`
+- The issue reporter will open with the log output automatically attached

+This helps ensure that your issue reports contain all the necessary context for troubleshooting.

 ## LogOutputChannel vs OutputChannel

 ### LogOutputChannel